-The role of the school’s Occupational therapists is to support, promote, maintain, and develop the skills learners need to functionally take part in everyday school and home activities.
+The role of the school’s occupational therapists is to support, promote, maintain, and develop the skills learners need to functionally take part in everyday school and home activities.
 They support teachers within their classes to develop learners’ handwriting, gross motor, fine motor, perceptual and independence skills.
 Teachers consult with the therapists to compile specific IEDP goals for each learner after a full assessment is completed.
 The occupational therapists play a pivotal role in the vocational phase and after school placement of learners.

 Learners are often prescribed a sensory diet by the occupational therapist.
 A sensory diet is a specifically designed daily activity plan, which aims to incorporate sensory activities throughout the learner’s day in order to improve focus, attention and ensure the learner is regulated throughout the day.
-A qualified occupational therapist can use their advanced training and evaluation skills to develop an effective sensory diet for the learners to implement throughout the course of the day.

 The role of the school’s Speech therapists is to develop communication and social skills within context.
 The speech therapists are involved in the literacy, language, communication and social skills aspect of learning programme delivery.
 With a variety of techniques, speech therapy addresses a range of challenges often faced by persons with ASD.
 For instance, some individuals with ASD do not speak, while others love to talk but have difficulty using conversational speech and/or understanding the nuances of language and nonverbal cues when talking with others.